mnot/I-D/httpbis-header-registry/draft.md

-Header fields that are defined in an IETF standards-track document, have a comparable amount of review (typically, as an Open Standard in the sense of {{!RFC2026}}, section 7), or are generally recognised to be in widespread use (in the judgment of the Expert(s)) MAY be registered with the status "standard".
+Header fields that are defined in an IETF standards-track document, have a comparable amount of review (typically, as an Open Standard in the sense of {{!RFC2026}}, section 7), or are generally recognised to be in widespread use (in the judgment of the Expert(s)) MAY be registered with the status "permanent".
 Such registrations MUST have a defining specification that is publicly available.

 Other header fields MUST be registered with the status "provisional".